Skip to main content

 """

-For hot keys, add a shard suffix.
+For hot keys, add a random shard suffix to spread writes.

-For normal keys, use as-is.
+For normal keys, use as-is to keep single-partition lookups fast.

 """